 Lamentations 5, like other chapters, has the same number of stanzas, 22, as the Hebrew alphabet.
 But unlike the other chapters:

 Many attempts have been made to find something comparable to the acrostic.
+Not least, this would provide the otherwise missing "seventh acrostic" (the other six being one each in chapters 1, 2 and 4, plus the triple acrostic of chapter 3) which would yield a creation-derived and sabbath-reflecting "six+one" of completion.
 In the final four verses, taking not only the first but also the final letter of each (an "acrostic-telestic") yields the eight-letter Hebrew phrase "your God is exalted greatly".
-Although at first sight this praise looks a misfit in the context of devastation it nevertheless resonates well with the book of Job and its "The Lord gives and the Lord takes away; blessèd be the name of the Lord" (Job 1:21).
+While initially such praise looks a misfit in the context of devastation it nevertheless resonates well with Job's "The Lord gives and the Lord takes away; blessèd be the name of the Lord" (Job 1:21).

 Recall, O Lord, what befell us,

-look; behold our disgrace—
+look; notice our disgrace:

-Our heritage given over to strangers,
+Our heritage turned over to strangers,

-our homes to foreigners.
+our homes to occupiers.

-Orphans we have become, without fathers;
+Orphans we have become: fatherless;

 our mothers as widows.

-our own tumbleweed comes at a price.
+even our firewood comes at a price.